ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/wednesday/advanced-command-line.md

     nano ~/.bash_profile

-Add ":." to the PATH variable.
+Add ":." to the PATH variable by adding this line:

+**export PATH=$PATH:.**

  Now, next time you log in, "." will be in your PATH.

 Another thing that is very useful are aliases.
 An alias is a user-defined command that is a shortcut for another command.
 For example, let's say you typed the command "ls -ltrh" a lot and it would be easier to have it be a simpler command.
 Use an alias: